LeiYang-Fish/copyseparator-v1.0.0-old-version/README.md

-**NOTE:** The latest version of copyseparator works better than the current version.
-It has not been put on CRAN yet.
-Email me at leiyangslu@gmail.com to request R scripts.
+**NOTE:** The latest version of copyseparator (https://github.com/LeiYang-Fish/copyseparator) works better than the current version.
+It has been accepted by CRAN and will be available to download soon.

 # How to install copyseparator
 install.packages("copyseparator")